 The ANSM is a public administrative body which acts on behalf of the French Government to ensure patient safety by conducting assessments and acting as a decision-making body in the field of the regulation of health products.

 Alzheimer’s Research UK is the UK’s leading research charity aiming to defeat dementia.
 We power world class studies that give us the best chance of beating dementia sooner, our pioneering work focuses on prevention, treatment and cure.
 We are energising a movement across society to support, fund and take part in dementia research and aim to empower people across all generations through greater understanding of dementia.
 Together we have the power to defeat dementia.

 To help get people thinking differently about dementia and fight the enduring misconception that the condition is just a by-product of age, we are encouraging people to #sharetheorange.

-Asbestos.com are an advocacy group that works to spread awareness of mesothelioma and asbestos-related diseases and provide free support to those currently suffering from them.
+Asbestos.com are a US advocacy group that works to spread awareness of mesothelioma and asbestos-related diseases and provide free support to those currently suffering from them.

 Please find below a list of services that can be found on asbestos.com:

 • Monthly online support group where we discuss a variety of topics pertaining to either cancer patients or their caregivers